Professional Development 2019 - 2020

 - Understand the impact of stereotypes and biased statements, even when casually said.

-- Identify the most common reasons people sit silent in the face of bias and stereotypes.
+- Identify the most common reasons people sit silently in the face of bias and stereotypes.

 - Enhance skills for speaking up against stereotypes without blame or guilt.